ItsSuru/StarReview-NLP/README.md

-## Natural Language Processing Project¶
+## Natural Language Processing Project

-We will use the Yelp Review Data Set from Kaggle.
+Here I used the Yelp Review Data Set from Kaggle.

 Each observation in this dataset is a review of a particular business by a particular user.